Common Mistakes Made in Hand Embroidery

 6. Not using a hoop

-When I started out with hand embroidery, I had little idea of the importance of an embroidery hoop.
-In fact, I had stitched without a hoop for a long time.
-It did make my life a little difficult in its own ways until I discovered the power of the hoop.
-I never let it go since.
+When I started with hand embroidery, I had little idea of the importance of an embroidery hoop.
+I had stitched without a hoop for a long time.
+It did make my life a little difficult in its own way until I discovered the power of the hoop.
+I have never let it go since.
 Always use a hoop.
 Buy at least one.
-The best size would be a 6″ hoopnot too big, not too small.
+The best size would be a 6″ hoop—not too big, not too small.

 Mounting the fabric on a hoop makes it taut and tight.
 This makes sure you do not pull the fabric too tight or leave the stitch too loose.
 It also helps when you are dealing with stitches that require both your hands.